gsiano/vmux-clipboard/README.md

 ABOUT
 -----
-`vmux_copy` is a vim plugin that enables yanking and pasting text between vim buffers across tmux panes
+`vmux_copy` is a vim plugin that enables yanking and pasting text between vim buffers across panes/windows of terminal multiplexers

 INSTALLATION
 ------------